West Virginia Court Records

 What are West Virginia Criminal Court Records?

-West Virginia criminal court records refer to any writing generated during criminal court proceedings.
+West Virginia criminal court records refer to writings and information generated during criminal court proceedings.
 They typically include witness testimonies, deposition tapes, sworn affidavits, plaintiff and/or defendant information, trial transcripts and records of court actions, motions filed and judgments.
 These records are maintained by the West Virginia judiciary and can be accessed, inspected and copied by interested members of the public, except where otherwise stated by statutory law.

 Understanding the West Virginia Criminal Court System